bramble-lang/bramble-lang/design/TLC.md

 for integration tests.
 6. I see the cpython project puts a `tests.rs` file in the module directories for unit tests.
 Tokio puts a `tests` directory under module directories to include unit (I think) tests.
+7. Done.  type_resolver.rs is now 1000ln down from 4000 :D